SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request from the Redirector Actor to a Device Actor to send a binary message to the Instrument Server.

-Sent from
+Sent from:
     RedirectorActor

 Parameters:
+    DATA:

-* DATA: Contains the DATA so be sent
+        Contains the DATA so be sent
+    HOST:
-* HOST: Host requesting the DATA to be sent (for reservation checks at the Instrument Server)
+        Host requesting the DATA to be sent (for reservation checks at the Instrument Server)

-Expected RETURN
+Expected RETURN:
+    ERROR_CODE:
-    ERROR_CODE expected to be "OK", RESULT
+        expected to be "OK", RESULT

 RESULT attributes:
+    DATA:

-* DATA: containing DATA that the device sent back, None if ERROR_CODE is not "OK"
+        containing DATA that the device sent back, None if ERROR_CODE is not "OK"

 CMDs handled by the Redirector Actor